Table of Contents

 How will directors be elected?

 Every year, new directors will be elected at the AGM according to the Board’s terms of reference.
 Directors are scheduled to stand down in a staggered fashion with half the board positions vacated each year.
 A director’s term of office is three (3) years.
-SolarShare is governed by a democratic vote at the AGM.
-Each member has one vote for motions at general meetings, including elections of directors.
+SolarShare is governed by a vote at the AGM.
+Each member has the opportunity to vote on motions at general meetings, including elections of directors.

 What is a member owned business?